thoughtbot/maintaining-open-source-projects/book/04-quality.md

 * [thoughtbot style guides for different languages and frameworks](https://github.com/thoughtbot/guides/tree/master/style#style)

-Because these standards are shaped through public discussions in pull requests they decide not only on superficial style but also foster best practices whenever possible.
-For example, in Ruby it is better to avoid rescuing the general `Exception` class, as it traps OS signals to exit a process, requiring to do a non catchable `KILL` to end execution of the script, and thoughtbot guidelines advice against that practice.
-By following a popular guideline we avoid rough edges even when we are not aware they could exist.
+Public discussions in pull requests shape these standards, deciding not only on superficial style but also fostering best practices whenever possible.
+For example, in Ruby it’s better to avoid rescuing the general `Exception` class, as it traps OS signals to exit a process, requiring to do a non-catchable `KILL` to end execution of the script. thoughtbot guidelines advise against that practice.
+Following a popular guideline we avoid rough edges even when we are not aware they could exist.

-If you work on your own side projects though, you might be better off throwing away any conventions and ignore everything anyone has ever said.
-Because as [Harrison Shoff answers in a critique to his guidelines], the lack of process is what gets us to new discoveries.
+If you are working on side projects though, you might be better off throwing away any conventions and ignore everything anyone has ever said.
+Because, as [Harrison Shoff answers in a critique of his guidelines], the lack of process is what gets us to new discoveries.
 Not everything has to feel cookie cut, particularly for explorations.